nikolayhg/notes/highperformers.md

 # [Michael Phelps](https://en.wikipedia.org/wiki/Michael_Phelps)

-* mental visualization of the perfect race
+* mental visualization of the perfect race.
+Also the worst possible scenario.
 * focus on the process, not results
 * pursue excellence every day
 * remind yourself of the ultimate vision